 Benefits of Simhasana (Lion Pose)

-The Simhasana benefits the face and also the throat, that isn’t typically benefited in other yoga posture.
+The Simhasana benefits the face and also the throat, which isn’t typically benefited in other yoga posture.

-- Best exercise for face, eyes, tongue and throat.
+- The best exercise for face, eyes, tongue and throat.

 - Strengthens Fingers and hands.